iamhuitron/iamhuitron/README.md

 When I am not debugging or structuring data models, I focus on digital aesthetics—specifically portrait photography, framing, and playing with high-contrast photographic lighting.

-I also enjoy vintage hardware modification (Xbox 360 RGH systems, PS VITA) and listening to classic Spanish rock and traditional music (Enjambre, Caifanes, C. Tangana, José José).
+I also enjoy vintage hardware modification (Xbox 360 RGH systems) and listening to classic Spanish rock and traditional music (Enjambre, Caifanes, Cafe Tacuba, C. Tangana, José José).

 📬 **How to reach me:** Feel free to explore my public repositories or check out my active project logs right here on GitHub!